kh813/pf-tui-go/features.md

 -   The `FirewallManager` instance to interact with the firewall configuration.
 -   Status information, such as the current PF status and any messages to be displayed to the user.
 -   The application's main `Update` function acts as a state machine, handling messages (like user key presses or data loading) and updating the model's state accordingly.
 The `View` function then renders the UI based on the current state.

-## Main menu
-The main menu have separators, and it would look like this.

-Main menu

-  | Edit Rule
-    Add New Rule
-    Add Port Forwarding Rule
-    Edit Port Forwarding Rule
-    ---